-- The administration of a complaint will usually be done electronically using email. - The Faculty will keep you updated on the progress of the complaint. - Documents relevant to a conduct complaint will be cross-copied between the complainer and counsel unless there is good reason not to do so.
-A claim that documents are confidential or where there is insufficient time might be a reason not to cross-copy documents.
+- The administration of a complaint will usually be done via email. - The Faculty will keep you updated on the progress of the complaint. - Documents relevant to a complaint will be cross-copied between the complainer and the Advocate unless there is good reason not to do so.
+A claim that documents are confidential, or where there is insufficient time, might be a reason not to cross-copy documents.